google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 It was a lot of fun to make so many different types of flowers out of so many different materials.
 The company was good, too! ☺

 I hope you get to spend time with crafty friends, trying out new ideas over a cuppa and a chat.
-It's a great way to spend a morning (or a whole day if you can).
+It's a great way to spend a morning or a whole day if you can.
+But you can use these ideas to make your flowers on your own at home and show them off to friends later.

 Do You Have A Paper Flower Idea To Share?